Crazy Ex-Girlfriend was more than just a show to me.

 Fast-forward almost 3 years, and I’m a million miles from person I was then.
 Rachel Bloom, you created a sanctuary.
 Your show helped me to feel safe.

 When I watched Rebecca find herself in the series finale, I realised that I have also found myself.
 Like Rebecca, I found that writing is what truly makes me happy.
 It’s books and blog posts rather than music and lyrics, but it’s close enough.
 (Side note: I’ve also since developed an obsession with soft pretzels.
 Eating rather than making, but it’s close enough.)

 I am so grateful for the world you created, Rachel.
 Crazy Ex-Girlfriend was more than a show, and Rebecca was so much more than a character.

 To Rachel, I raise a toast to whatever comes next.

 To Rebecca, I say this: I love you and shall miss you dearly.
-Thank you for sharing my journey with me.
+Thank you for coming on this journey with me.